-One main sub-collection is made up of photo-acts undertaken by the Viennese Actionists.
-They are regarded as a significant example for the use of photography in the inter-medial area.
+Since the 1960s, the importance of photography in the field of art has been steadily rising.
+The photos of the Vienna Actionists are an important historical examples for the use of photography in a cross-media context.
 Among other artists, the Wien Museum possesses works by Rudolf Schwarzkogler, who has been intensively involved with methods of staged photography and the abstract qualities of this medium.
 Heinz Cibulka, who himself has taken part in many acts, is represented in the Wien Museum with his first autonomous photo series, “Stammersdorf”.

 In the 1970s numerous photographic researches led into the hitherto little-regarded areas of the urban landscape.
 Elfriede Mejchar, who systematically explored Vienna’s outskirts over several years, is represented in the Wien Museum with numerous photographs as is Leo Kandl, who found “his” Vienna in the old wine taverns and railway stations pubs.